Makers of nappies and incontinence pads

 In 2020, the Carbon Disclosure Project (CDP) asked companies to provide data about their efforts towards removing commodity-driven deforestation and forest degradation from its direct operations and supply chains.
 Responding companies are scored across four key areas: disclosure; awareness; management; and leadership.
 This company received a CDP Forests Score of B-.

-This company received an S&P Global ESG Score of 20/100 in the Household Products category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices.
+This company received an S&P Global ESG Score of 26/100 in the Household Products category of the S&P Global Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 7 Feb 2021).
 The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.

 As listed on the We Mean Business website, this company has committed to the following climate action initiatives: adopt a science-based emissions reduction target;